MRes Research Project in Evolution, Behaviour or Conservation (832C1)

 Spring and summer teaching

-This module requires you to carry out an independent, original, in-depth research project in consultation with a research supervisor on a specialised topic in animal behaviour, evolutionary biology or conservation biology (according to your degree).
+On this module, you’ll carry out an independent, original, in-depth research project.
+You’ll work in consultation with a research supervisor on a specialised topic in animal behaviour, evolutionary biology or conservation biology (according to their degree).

-- the presentation of results in a research seminar and a dissertation written in the form of a scientific paper.
+• a dissertation in the form of a scientific paper.

 Assessment